abishikth-jos/RENAMER-BOT/README.md

 **My Feature**:

-👉 Rename any Telegram Files with Custom Thumbnail Support and upload as file or video
+👉 Rename any Telegram Files with Permenant Thumbnail Support and upload as file

 ### Installation